gameofnodes/EpisodeNotes/EpisodeNotes.126-150.md

 - [Samurai Cop - imdb](https://www.imdb.com/title/tt0130236/)

 Please support Game of Nodes and other great independent validators in the Cosmos.
 Make [Needlecast](https://needlecast.envoys.io), [Kingnodes](https://www.kingnodes.com), [RHINO](https://rhinostake.com), and [Lavender.Five](https://www.lavenderfive.com) a part of your delegation strategy today!

+## Episode 130: Jail Isn't Real, I Assure Myself

+Game of Nodes keep the lights on while slamming Eigenlayer and for once are positive about some of the use cases in crypto.
+Null lets several delivery drivers into his house live on air.

+Please support Game of Nodes and other great independent validators in the Cosmos.
+Make [Needlecast](https://needlecast.envoys.io), [Kingnodes](https://www.kingnodes.com), [RHINO](https://rhinostake.com), and [Lavender.Five](https://www.lavenderfive.com) a part of your delegation strategy today!

+## Episode 131: Pager Duty: Wack Ops 6

+[usurper](https://twitter.com/rhinostake) and [nullmames](https://twitter.com/nullMames) finally get to nerd out and talk about our mutual love - [@zabbix](https://twitter.com/zabbix) (we won't make this weird).
+We catch up on the best of node operations, ransomwared nodes (and shitty providers), risk management and getting shot in the arm.

+Please support Game of Nodes and other great independent validators in the Cosmos.
+Make [Needlecast](https://needlecast.envoys.io), [Kingnodes](https://www.kingnodes.com), [RHINO](https://rhinostake.com), and [Lavender.Five](https://www.lavenderfive.com) a part of your delegation strategy today!